How To Create Content for Association Marketing

 PRO TIP: You'll need to bake the creation of content into each event or major publication that your association is planning.
 Add marketing and member content items to the planning tools that your association uses when planning these projects, so they're not an afterthought but are an expected outcome.
 Planning a research project?
 Include infographics, blog posts, and fact sheets in the plan, as well as the complete research publication.

-MAKING THE CASe FOR Content Marketing
+MAKING THE CASe FOR Content Marketing AT YOUR ASSOCIATION

 Data and analytics are giving associations new ways to recruit, retain, and engage with their members.
 Content is vital because it: